syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

 {% endhighlight %}
 {% endtabs %}

-Sample Link: You can download the above sample code by clicking [here]().

-## How to change popview background color
+## How to change popup view background color

 SfPopup view  background color can be modified by using the property [SfPopupLayout.PopupView.BackGroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~BackgroundColor.html) as demonstrated in the following code sample.